India set for biggest electoral battle after 2009

 The Congress hopes to overcome the divided opposition in Assam to prolong its rule for another five years and retain power in Puducherry.
 In Kerala, going by the past, the Congress-led United Democratic Front (UDF) has the better chance of dislodging the now ruling Left Democratic Front (LDF).

-The Congress, which rules the country and has a stake in all election battlegrounds, has its fingers crossed although publicly it voices confidence of a good performance across the board.
+The Congress, which rules the country and has a stake in all five election-bound states, has its fingers crossed although publicly it voices confidence of a good performance across the board.

 The Congress concerns arise from the major corruption scams that have hit the central government in the past year or so.